Pedro I of Brazil: Death

 In early 1833, while besieged in Porto, Pedro received news from Brazil of his daughter Paula's impending death.
-(Note: Pedro made two requests to José Bonifácio, his children's guardian: "the first is to keep for me a bit of her beautiful hair; the second is to place her in the convent of Nossa Senhora da Ajuda [Our Lady of Good Aid] and in the same spot where her good mother, my Leopoldina for whom even today I still shed tears of longing, is located ...
-I ask you as a father, as a pitiful desolate father, to do me a favor and go in person to deposit next to the body of her mother this fruit of her womb and on this occasion pray for one and other" (Santos 2011).)
+(Note: Pedro made two requests to José Bonifácio, his children's guardian: "the first is to keep for me a bit of her beautiful hair; the second is to place her in the convent of Nossa Senhora da Ajuda ["Our Lady of Good Aid"] and in the same spot where her good mother, my Leopoldina for whom even today I still shed tears of longing, is located ...
+I ask you as a father, as a pitiful desolate father, to do me a favor and go in person to deposit next to the body of her mother this fruit of her womb and on this occasion pray for one and other".)
 Months later, in September, he met with Antônio Carlos de Andrada, a brother of Bonifácio who had come from Brazil.
 As a representative of the Restorationist Party, Antônio Carlos asked the Duke of Braganza to return to Brazil and rule his former empire as regent during his son's minority.
 Pedro realized that the Restorationists wanted to use him as a tool to facilitate their own rise to power, and frustrated Antônio Carlos by making several demands, to ascertain whether the Brazilian people, and not merely a faction, truly wanted him back.
 He insisted that any request to return as regent be constitutionally valid.
 The people's will would have to be conveyed through their local representatives and his appointment approved by the General Assembly.
 Only then, and "upon the presentation of a petition to him in Portugal by an official delegation of the Brazilian parliament" would he consider accepting.